telerik/ajax-docs/controls/htmlchart/chart-types/waterfall-chart.md

 ## Databound Waterfall chart

->caption Example 2: The code that creates the chart from **Figure 1** by binding its data fields.
+>caption Example 2: The code that creates the chart from **Figure 1** by binding the Waterfall series' DataFieldY, DataSummaryField, ColorField fields and the DataLabelsField of the XAxis.

 ````ASP.NET
         <telerik:RadHtmlChart ID="RadHtmlChart1" runat="server" Width="600px" Height="400px">